DataReply/fastapi-wishapp/README.md

 git checkout origin/step-6
 ```

-In this step we generate a python client using openapi-generator-cli.
+In this step we generate a python client using [
+OpenAPI Generator](https://openapi-generator.tech/) ([github](https://github.com/OpenAPITools/openapi-generator)).
 The client is generated in the `clients/python`
 by calling `sh generate.sh python`.
 Then we create a virtual environment and install the client using `sh init.sh` in the `clients/python` directory.
 Finally, we test the client by running `python create_user.py` and `python get_wishlists.py` in the `clients/python` directory.